 Saying that the software development industry is hyper-competitive is an understatement.
 And, in this volatile marketplace, employers are perpetually looking for professionals with skills that are adaptable across multiple technologies, implementation methodologies, and frameworks.
 So, if your technical skills are strong, you shouldn’t have to worry about your professional development.
 Right?
 If you agree, you are only partially correct.
 In our experience, technical proficiency is not the only thing that matters for employers.

-In the tech industry, there is a well-known separation between technical skills and soft skills.
+In the tech industry, there is a well-known separation between technical skills vs. soft skills.
 You may consider your technical skills to be sound, if not advanced, but let’s define what they are in this context.
 Technical skills refer to job-specific knowledge that you develop through training.
 We are talking about programming languages, frameworks, tools, technologies, etc.

 Now, you’re still confident that you are ahead of the curve in tech skills, great!
 But, how are you with “soft skills?”
 Let’s go one step further and answer, “What are soft skills?”
 Soft skills are non-technical communication capabilities that, when used effectively, will allow for effective communication with your team.
 There are two, primary contributing aptitudes that support the overarching soft-skill techniques.